-5.5 Applications
+5.6 Applications

 As examples of applications of the beamforming technique with moving sources, results are given of array measurements on a wind turbine model in the DNW-LLF (Refs.
-13, 47), and on landing aircraft at Schiphol airport (Refs.
-10, 23).
-Typical source plots are shown in Figure 15 and Figure 16, respectively.
+13, 48), and on landing aircraft at Schiphol airport (Refs.
+10, 24).
+Typical source plots (at typical frequency bands) are shown in Figure 15 and Figure 16, respectively.

-Figure 15 Wind turbine rotor in DNW-LLF
+Figure 15 Acoustic image of wind turbine rotor in DNW-LLF